 Rebec - A string instrument that looks similar to a violin

 Tagelharpa - A harp-like instrument made with horsehair

-The Little Frogs is a Pagan Kids translation of a traditional festival song in Sweden called 'Små Grodarna'.
-Kids dance, sing and laugh while they make silly gestures and poke fun at frogs and pigs.
+The Little Frogs is a Pagan Kids translation of a traditional festival song in Sweden called 'Små Grodarna.'
+Kids dance, sing and laugh while making silly gestures and poking fun at frogs and pigs.